 Certain environments or conditions may increase your risk of becoming a victim of domestic violence.
 Here are certain considerations that suggest you may be at risk:

 - Drugs and alcohol can exacerbate an already volatile situation.

 - Be aware that pregnancy is a particularly sensitive time emotionally, during which abuse may start or increase.

 - Women with fewer resources or greater perceived vulnerability—girls and those experiencing physical or psychiatric disabilities or living below the poverty line—are at even greater risk for domestic violence and lifetime abuse.

 Children are also affected by domestic violence, even if they do not witness it directly.
 To protect them and yourself, evaluate your mate or others in a position to exert control over you.
 Abusers are masterful at isolating, manipulating, intimidating and controlling those they abuse.
 Abusers don’t always attack with a frontal assault.
 Abuse may begin slowly and progress.
 You may accommodate certain demands in an effort to “keep the peace” in your relationship and then find yourself beyond an easy retreat from a once generous and loving person who is now intimidating and threatening.

 The insidious nature of abuse must be reemphasized.
 What may seem, at first, to be an isolated incident complicated by theoretically understandable factors may grow into a way of life with seemingly small events triggering abuse.
-Your abuser may change from an individual showing regret and remorse to someone who seems repulsed by your existence, blaming your every action (or inaction or anticipated action) for the abuse that follows.
+Your abuser may change from an individual showing regret and remorse to someone that seems repulsed by your existence, blaming your every action (or inaction or anticipated action) for the abuse that follows.